abbyteitgen11/AMES_GNN_MTL_Network/AMES_FINAL/README.md

 ## Step 2: Count Atom Species (`counter.py`)

+**Note: This has already been done for the current dataset and correctly updated in graph_maker_sample.yml, so you do not need to rerun this step**

 Before building graphs, run this to see which elements are present in the XYZ database.
 Use the output to set `species` and `nMaxNeighbours` in `graph_maker_sample.yml`.

 ```bash